top of page

 Pergola Construction Categories

-Pergola categories common to South Florida construction include conventional fixed-slat wood pergolas providing partial shade, aluminum or steel pergolas with fixed or adjustable louvers, motorized louvered roof systems with adjustable opacity allowing transition between open-air and fully covered conditions, and combined pergola-with-canopy installations integrating multiple shade strategies.
+Pergola categories common to South Florida construction include conventional fixed-slat wood pergolas providing partial shade, aluminum or steel pergolas with fixed or adjustable louvers, motorized louvered roof systems with adjustable opacity allowing transition between open-air and fully covered conditions, and pergola-with-canopy installations integrating multiple shade strategies.
 Residential pergolas typically attach to the existing building or are freestanding in residential gardens, patios, and pool deck areas.
 Commercial pergolas in restaurant outdoor dining areas and hospitality outdoor amenity spaces face additional life safety and accessibility considerations.

 Sail Shade and Tensile Structures

-Sail shade and tensile structures employ tensioned fabric stretched between supporting posts to provide shade across substantial areas including parking lots, playgrounds, outdoor dining areas, and recreational facilities.
-Sail shade structural design addresses the substantial tension forces in the fabric under wind loading, anchorage to supporting posts and existing structures, fabric specifications and rated wind speed capacity, and removable or fixed installation configurations.
-HVHZ wind loading for sail shades requires substantial structural engineering with attention to the unique loading patterns of tensile structures under hurricane wind conditions.
+Sail shade and tensile structures employ tensioned fabric stretched between supporting posts to provide shade across areas including parking lots, playgrounds, outdoor dining areas, and recreational facilities.
+Sail shade structural design addresses the tension forces in the fabric under wind loading, anchorage to supporting posts and existing structures, fabric specifications and rated wind speed capacity, and removable or fixed installation configurations.
+HVHZ wind loading for sail shades requires structural engineering with attention to the unique loading patterns of tensile structures under hurricane wind conditions.

 Notice of Acceptance for Shade Components